Peninsula Strikers FC: 2009

-The seventeen goals that Negus scored ensured a good season, after being relegated it is sometimes hard to get motivation going but in a fourth-place finish the coaches had done just that.
-The club hoped now for some stability in the club with the hope they could build on the season.
-That proved wishful thinking and as fast as one season was finishing another just around the corner the club lost both senior coaches plus a lot of players who went with them.
+Henry Negus scored 17 goals in the club's relegation season, helping them earn a fourth-place finish.
+After the season ended, the club lost both senior coaches and a good number of players.

-Billy Armour who had been signed by the club at the latter part of 2009 was appointed player-coach for the coming season.
+Billy Armour, who had been signed by the club in the latter part of 2009, was appointed player-coach for the coming season.

 2011

-So 2011 saw Billy Wright an ex-New Zealand International appointed as coach, Billy had previously coached Nunawading also in the league and so he already knew a lot about the club.
-Billy was to bring a few players with him but because of distance, some left after a few weeks of first team training.
-Once again the usual turnover in players occurred pre-season, so more players needed to be signed, and overall through the season they struggled, they had no depth and the supporter base put up with the best they could offers.
-Once again the club finished near the bottom of the league.
+2011 saw Billy Wright, an ex-New Zealand international, appointed as coach.
+Billy had previously coached Nunawading, which was also in the league.
+Wright was to bring a few players with him, but some left after a few weeks of first-team training.
+Once again, there was a turnover in players during pre-season, so more needed to be signed.
+They struggled through the season, finishing near the bottom of the league.

 2012

-Jamie Skelly who had played in the title-winning team of a few years ago was appointed coach for 2012.
-A young coach who had learned his trade as Langwarrins under 21 side coach his credentials were excellent, not only that he brought with him many good players from that club, this time they would stay for the season.
-It should be mentioned here that reserve stalwart coach Dave Reid was still looking after the young hopefuls in the reserve side.
-On reflection the season did not go to the plan that Jamie had hoped for, consistency in matches did not occur and the team at times never lived up to itself, mixed results went with us throughout the year, injuries robbed us of vital players in the wrong games.
-Nevertheless, they reached a creditable position in the top half of the league at season's end, the youngsters also finished near the top.
-Overall there were hopes for a season to build on in 2013.
+Jamie Skelly, who had played in the title-winning team of a few years ago, was appointed coach for 2012.
+A young coach who had learned his trade as Langwarrin's under-21 coach.
+He brought with him many players from that club, and this time they would stay for the season.
+Despite mixed results throughout the season and a multitude of injuries, they still finished in the top half of the league.